Master of Education in Special Education General Curriculum or Special Education Adapted Curriculum

 • Earn a master’s license,

-• Further their professional development, and
+• Further their professional development

 • Pursue National Board Certification

-• Small, informal classes
+• Small, informal classes, or fully online instruction

 • Designed to be completed in 18 months